chrisvrose/jack/README.md

-# ToSE App
+# Jack

 #### NOTE: Reading the code is about as tedious as catching a whale with a fishing pole.
 Most of the things needed to run the bot is here.
 Unless you're wanna know the code.
 Then, you're probably going to read that in just a few seconds.

-Tose-app is a bot that periodically checks KAT for new episodes and publishes a link alongside a magnet link.
+Jack is a indev bot forked from a private repo.
-It also has the feature of giving snide replies in conversations.
+Indev, so I might add anything I wish

 A server PC is required to run these scripts, so yes, be sure to have one lying around.